tenmoo/moobox/README.md

 # MooBox

-Side-by-side AI model comparison sandbox for internal teams.
+Side-by-side AI model comparison sandbox for model evaulation and exploration.
 Send one prompt, see two models respond in real time.

 ![MooBox](docs/MooBox.png)